rsoprivatecloud/ansible-role-rpc_networking/README.md

 ### All Nodes

-All nodes connecting to the Fabric Network will have the following configuration (the IP addresses will be different for each file):
+All nodes connecting to the Fabric Network will have the following configuration (the IP addresses will be different for each file).
+The __mtu__ key is optional for everything but the __plumgrid__ interface; for all other interfaces it will default to 1500 if not specified.

     ---
     rpc_networking: